A Japan Heritage asset: Tambasasayama Dekansho Bushi–Hometown Memories Passed Down in Folk Song

 “Heizaemon is invincible in the flowery world of Edo.”

-The Ojiyama Inari Shrine is also known as the Makekirai Inari Shrine (“Hate-to-loose” Inari Shrine).
+The Ojiyama Inari Shrine is also known as (“Hate-to-loose” Inari Shrine).
 Legend says that Eight wrestlers, including Ojiyama Heizaemon, who is mentioned in the lyrics, appeared at the national sumo contest in Edo, now Tokyo, where the wrestlers of the Sasayama Clan were regularly defeated.
 At that event they won their contests.
 After the contest the wrestlers disappeared, and when people tried to find them, it was discovered they had all fought under the name of Inari-san (the god of harvests, wealth, fertility, etc.).
 Because of this, the shrine is still considered good luck for both sumo wrestlers, who often visit the shrine and pray for victory, as well as anyone else who desires to pray for a victory.

 At the Inari Shrine there are many Torii gates running up the hill, and in the autumn the changing colors of the leaves are beautiful.